College of Social Sciences and Interdisciplinary Studies

 Gerontology

-Gerontology is an applied interdisciplinary program offering courses from a variety of departments and colleges.
+Gerontology is an applied interdisciplinary program that focuses on our aging world.
 The Program prepares students to work with dynamic and diverse older adults – the fastest growing population in the US and worldwide.
 Students learn to address challenges and positive life transitions related to individual and family health.
-The Gerontology program prepares students for work in the vast field of aging as well as prepares students for advanced degrees in nursing, social work and other allied healthcare fields.
+The Gerontology program prepares students for work in the vast field of aging as well as prepares students for advanced degrees in public health, nursing, social work and other allied healthcare fields.
 Current graduates work in the fields of healthcare, public policy, federal, state, and local government agencies, research institutes, long-term care, and non-profit organizations.

 Liberal Studies